 In addition, the AASM supports the Interstate Medical Licensure Compact (IMLC), a voluntary pathway to expedite licensure for qualified physicians who wish to practice telemedicine in multiple states.
 The IMLC was launched in 2014 by the Federation of State Medical Boards.
 The objective of the IMLC was to create a process that would make it easy for physicians to practice telemedicine across state lines, thereby easing the nation’s growing doctor shortage, and improve patient access to specialists.

-States accepting applications and issuing licenses include Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin and Wyoming.
-Maine and Minnesota are issuing licenses, and IMLC has been passed, but implementation delayed, in Pennsylvania and Tennessee.
+States accepting applications and issuing licenses include Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Tennessee, Utah, Washington, West Virginia, Wisconsin and Wyoming.
+Minnesota is issuing licenses, and IMLC has been passed, but implementation delayed, in Georgia, Kentucky, North Dakota, Maryland, Michigan, Oklahoma, Pennsylvania, Vermont, Washington DC.

-Seven other states – Georgia, Kentucky, Maryland, Michigan, New York, Vermont and Washington DC – have introduced legislation to join the compact.
+Two other states – Florida and South Carolina – have introduced legislation to join the compact.

 Among other eligibility criteria, to apply for expedited licensure, a physician must have a full, unrestricted medical license in the Compact Member State and have a primary residence in the state of principal licensure, have at least one-quarter of a medical practice in that state or be employed by a healthcare system in that state.